NOTE: This product is more than 24 hours old.

 - Special Spring Flood and Water Management Outlooks will be issued

-in late February and, two weeks later, in early March.
+in late February and early March.

 - For June and July, both high-water and low-water exceedances